 Hooker and one friend initially survive, but they lose one of their compatriots, Luther.
 Because Lonnegan’s men are in hot pursuit, Hooker decides to meet up with one of Luther’s friends, Henry Gondorff, in Chicago, so they can avenge Luthor and con Lonnegan on an even larger scale.

 Due to the nature of the characters’ fast-paced, often short-lived lifestyles, it becomes very evident that nobody really knows who they can trust.
 This element is a contributing factor to both the pace and tone of The Sting.
 Friends can easily switch if offered the right incentive or money, and what looks like a crime in progress could possibly be a calculated operation by con artists to rob those only hoping to help.
 Additionally, Chicago in the Depression and prohibition era is chalk full of policemen, who could very well be crooked, mobsters, grifters, assassins, and G-men, or federal agents.
-This serpentine and complex nature of the story and characters results in a very engaging experience that will keep you on your toes as you try to stay abreast of the details and developments.
+This serpentine nature of the story and characters results in a very engaging experience that will keep you on your toes as you try to stay abreast of the details and developments.

 All of the actors and actresses perform their roles with easy and mastery.
 The principals and supporting cast alike all deliver iconic and unforgettable roles.
 Robert Redford’s Johnny Hooker is convincing and you can see his development from small-time grifter to a more sophisticated artist under Gondorff's tutelage.
 Paul Newman’s Henry Gondorff is also well done and he does a terrific job of portraying an experienced, though somewhat retired con artist.
 His management of Hooker’s big con is fun to watch.
 The chemistry between Redford and Newman is still fresh and just as fun to watch as it was in Butch Cassidy and the Sundance Kid.